Capital punishment debate in the United States: Diminished capacity

 In the United States, there has been an evolving debate as to whether capital punishment should apply to persons with diminished mental capacity.
 In Ford v.
 Wainwright, the Supreme Court held that the Eighth Amendment prohibits the state from carrying out the death penalty on an individual who is insane, and that properly raised issues of execution-time sanity must be determined in a proceeding satisfying the minimum requirements of due process.
 In Atkins v.
-Virginia, the Supreme Court addressed whether the Eighth Amendment prohibits the execution of mentally retarded persons.
+Virginia, the Supreme Court addressed whether the Eighth Amendment prohibits the execution of intellectually disabled persons.
 The Court noted that a "national consensus" had developed against it.
 While such executions are still permitted for people with marginal retardation, evidence of retardation is allowed as a mitigating circumstance.
 However, the recent case of Teresa Lewis, the first woman executed in Virginia since 1912, proved to be very controversial because Governor Bob McDonnell refused to commute her sentence to life imprisonment, even though she had an IQ of 70.

 Limits to majority

-In theory, opponents of capital punishment might argue that as a matter of principle, death penalties collide with the substance of Madison's understanding on democratic rule.
+In theory, opponents of capital punishment might argue that as a matter of principle, death sentences collide with the substance of Madison's understanding on democratic rule.
 According to the Madisonian principle, the majority's will shall prevail, but at the same time, the minority shall be respected.
 Hence, the majority cannot pass legislation which imposes the death penalty for the simple reason that such legislation eliminates in total the minority that chooses to disobey the law.
 Thus the question pertaining to capital punishment is whether the majority has the power to enact legislation imposing capital punishment on the minorities that disobey the laws and exercise the prohibited conduct.
 As a result, the punishment for disobeying the law – i.e., the prohibition to murder, cannot be the death penalty, because it threatens the existence of the minority.

 Cost

 Recent studies show that executing a criminal costs more than life imprisonment does.
 Many states have found it cheaper to sentence criminals to life in prison than to go through the time-consuming and bureaucratic process of executing a convicted criminal.
-Donald McCartin, an Orange County, California jurist famous for sending nine men to death row during his career, said that "it's 10 times more expensive to kill [criminals] than to keep them alive."
+Donald McCartin, an Orange County, California jurist famous for sending nine men to death row during his career, said that "it's 10 times more expensive to kill criminals than to keep them alive."
 McCartin's estimate is actually low, according to a June 2011 study by former death penalty prosecutor and federal judge Arthur L. Alarcón, and law professor Paula Mitchell.
 According to Alarcón and Mitchell, California has spent $4 billion on the death penalty since 1978, and death penalty trials are 20 times more expensive than trials seeking a sentence of life in prison without possibility of parole.
 Studies in other states show similar patterns.